 Please do not write on your hands, arms etc. Check that you have nothing written on yourself before entering the exam room.
-Any writing discovered after an exam has begun must be reported to the exam boards and could result in sanctions including disqualification.
-Invigilators Wadebridge School - Exam Candidate Handbook Page 9 cannot know if writing was present before the exam and even if it was, it would be treated in the same way as unauthorised materials, i.e. in the same way as paper notes.
+Any writing discovered after an exam has begun must be Wadebridge School - Exam Candidate Handbook - 2023-24 Page 9 reported to the exam boards and could result in sanctions including disqualification.
+Invigilators cannot know if writing was present before the exam and even if it was, it would be treated in the same way as unauthorised materials, i.e. in the same way as paper notes.

 Do not draw graffiti or write offensive comments on examination papers - if you do, the examination board may refuse to accept your paper and you may be given a zero mark.
+Do not write on or damage your identification desk card.